Last updated 1 July 2021

 All passengers and staff are required to wear face masks/shields throughout the journey.
 Cabin air is renewed every 3 minutes by way of an air recycling system consisting of HEPA filters identical to those used in operating theatres, which trap 99.9% of particles.
 Additionally, vacuuming of carpets and all seats, as well as headcovers are observed.
 Cleaning and disinfection of all contact surfaces: trays, armrests, seat belts, entertainment screens, remote controls, overhead baggage racks, windows, door handles, etc.

-The airline announced limited international network for the remainder of 2020 through summer 2021.
+The airline also announced limited international network through summer 2021.

 Charlotte (CLT) – Frankfurt (FRA) Service resumes summer 2021